fenago/ml-scikit-keras-tensorflow/labs/lab_8.md

 Hopefully you now have a good sense of what the curse of dimensionality is and how dimensionality reduction algorithms can fight it, especially when the manifold assumption holds.
-The rest of this chapter will go through some of the most popular algorithms.[]{#idm45728477744264}
+The rest of this lab will go through some of the most popular algorithms.[]{#idm45728477744264}

 ![](./images/mls2_0806.png)